Morse Code includes:

 Increasing your speed

-While the jump in speed may seem daunting, it is by no means impossible, and it is not difficult to start making some real improvements very quickly, especially once the basics have been learned.
+While the jump in speed may seem daunting, it comes quite easily with regular practice, and it is not difficult to start making some real improvements very quickly, especially once the basics have been learned.

-At this stage some of the techniques listed below may be more helpful.
+At this stage some of the techniques listed below may be more helpful to help with regular practice.

 - Listen to pre-recorded Morse code CDs